 Pool safety tips:

-- Install pool covers and pool and gate alarms.
+- Install pool covers and gate alarms.

 - Teach your children how to swim but never rely on their ability to swim.

 25. Pets and Toddler Safety: